Class 6 Exam > Class 6 Notes > Chess Tutorial Course: Beginner to Advanced > Introduction to Basics of Chess

 Introduction

-Chess is a timeless game that has captured the interest and fascination of players for centuries.
-Whether you're a beginner just starting to explore the world of chess or someone looking to refresh your knowledge, understanding the basics is essential.
-In this article, we will guide you through the fundamental aspects of chess, including how to set up the board, understand chess symbols, and use chess notation.
+Chess is a timeless game that has captivated players for many generations.
+Whether you are a beginner exploring the world of chess or someone looking to refresh your skills, understanding the basics is essential.
+This article will guide you through the fundamental aspects of chess, including how to set up the board, understand chess symbols, and use chess notation.

 How to Set Up the Board

-Setting up the chessboard is the first step to embark on your chess journey.
-The board consists of 64 squares, alternating between light and dark colors.
-Here's how you set it up:
+Setting up the chessboard is the first step in your chess journey.
+The board consists of 64 squares that alternate in light and dark colours.
+Here’s how to set it up:

-1. Place the board between you and your opponent so that each player has a light-colored square on the right side corner.
+1. Place the board between you and your opponent, ensuring that each player has a light-coloured square in the bottom right corner.

 2. Arrange the pieces on the board as follows: